London and Continental Railways: Eurostar restructuring

 On 31 December 2009, EUKL was renamed Eurostar International Limited (EIL).
 On 1 September 2010, the three national Eurostar operators merged into a single company with a single management structure.
 Following this change, the ICRR management contract for the UK business was terminated.
 All Eurostar assets were transferred to EIL, with LCR's holding in the new company becoming 40%.
 The remaining shares were held by SNCF (55%) and SNCB (5%).

 High Speed 1 concession

 In November 2010, a 30-year concession to own and operate HS1 was sold to a Canadian consortium of Borealis Infrastructure and Ontario Teachers' Pension Plan for £2.1bn.
+The sale was somewhat controversial, largely as the highest bid made was passed over on in favour of a lower sum.

+During 2017, the sale of the 30 year HS1 concession was announced to funds advised and managed by InfraRed Capital Partners and Equitix Investment Management; participants include HICL Infrastructure (35%), Equitix (35%) and South Korea's National Pension Service (30%), in exchange for £3 billion.

 BRB (Residuary) assets

 Following the abolition of BRB (Residuary) Limited (BRBR) on 30 September 2013, LCR took ownership of a number of former British Rail offices in Croydon, Derby, Manchester and Birmingham, as well as sites in Oxford and Leeds.
 It also took over the management of the closed Waterloo International railway station and North Pole depot, on behalf of the Secretary of State for Transport.
 The remaining BRBR assets and responsibilities were split between the Highways Agency, Network Rail and the Rail Safety and Standards Board.